 Georgia Suggested Pattern Jury Instruction, Vol. 1: Civil Cases, Fifth Edition, Charge 66.504.

 In their most basic sense, these rules require the Plaintiff to prove that the act of the Defendant caused the Plaintiff’s injuries.
 The Defendant has a greater chance of convincing the jury that the injuries claimed were caused by something other than the Defendant’s negligent act if the Plaintiff waits an extended amount of time to seek medical attention.

 Sometimes personal injury victims avoid going to see a doctor because they are worried about the cost of medical care.
 This is never a good idea.
 Even if you do not have insurance or any way to immediately pay, your health is too important to forsake.

 In cases where an injury victim has a viable personal injury claim, many doctors and healthcare providers will provide care in exchange for a medical lien.
 A medical lien gives a doctor or other healthcare provider an interest in any personal injury settlement or award that eventually comes from the personal injury claim.
 Thus, the healthcare provider is paid only after the case is over.

-If you or a loved one has suffered a personal injury due to the wrongful actions of someone else, seek medical attention right away and contact the experienced legal team at Joel Williams Law, LLC, to discuss your case.
-Joel Williams Law, LLC, is located in Kennesaw, Georgia, and serves clients throughout Georgia.
-Call Joel Williams Law, LLC, at (404) 389-1035 to schedule a free consultation today.
+If you or a loved one has suffered a personal injury due to the wrongful actions of someone else, seek medical attention right away and contact the experienced legal team at Williams Elleby, to discuss your case.
+Williams Elleby, is located in Kennesaw, Georgia, and serves clients throughout Georgia.
+Call Williams Elleby, at 833-LEGALGA to schedule a free consultation today.